deeheber/danielle-heberling-dot-xyz/content/blog/upgrading-to-cdk-v2/index.md

   },
 ```

 One thing to note in this specific project is that the AppSync dependency is currently in alpha.
-Personally, I wouldn't recommend using it in production unless it's a small personal project, but you do you.
+Personally, I would recommend exercising extreme caution before using it in a business critical application.

-## Update import statements in the code
+## Step 3: Update import statements in the code
-Now since we've changed some dependencies in our `package.json`, we should update our import statements.
+Since we've changed some dependencies in our `package.json`, we should update our import statements to match.

 Here's an example of what that looks like